RyanJarv/AWS-wtfisims/README.md

   * Enumerating valid ARN's (ref: bunch of stuff)
 * List actions don't just list stuff.
   * ListFunctions returns environment variables, which often contains secrets.
-* Parameters with that have `name` in the name don't actually take a name as the argument.
+* Parameters that have `name` in the name don't actually take a name as the argument.
   * events:PutRule EventBusName iirc
 * AWS actions don't map one to one with IAM actions
   * It's also not immediately obvious in what cases this happens.